EvgeniiZorin/Handbook_Databases/SQL.md

 A foreign key:
 - Field in a table that references the primary key of another table
 - Makes a connection between two tables via their joint column.
 - Enforce data integrity, making sure the data confirms to some rules when it is added to the DB.
+More specifically, it *verifies that the values in one table exist in another table.*
+- It is NOT necessary to have a foreign key constraint in place in order to join two tables
+- A table might include a *self-referencing foreign key*, which means that it includes a column that points to the primary key within the same table; for example, a table about movies, where each movie has a `film_id`, can contain column `prequel_film_id` which points to the film's parent `film_id`

 ON DELETE SET NULL: if in the table 1 a row is deleted, then in the table 2 that references that first table via foreign key the corresponding value is set to NULL;